-Lymphedema is a chronic disease, but with proper education, prevention practices, and management techniques, patients can learn to prevent flare-ups and manage their symptoms.
+Lymphedema (also known as “lymphoedema”) is a chronic disease, but with proper education, prevention practices, and management techniques, patients can learn to prevent flare-ups and manage their symptoms.
 Yes, lymphedema is compatible with an active and healthy lifestyle!

-In this post we will discuss the basics of lymphedema, including do’s and don’ts and complications to look out for.
+In this post we will discuss the basics of this condition, including do’s and don’ts, and complications to look out for.

 What is Lymphedema?